united-security-providers/usp-core-waap/src/docs/icap-antivirus-scanning.md

 ## Internet Content Adaptation Protocol (ICAP)

-ICAP is a protocol very similar to HTTP/1.1 designed to validate HTTP requests and responses and optionally to modify them.
-HTTP requests and responses can be sent to an ICAP server wrapped into ICAP requests and get back an OK or a modified HTTP request or response.
+ICAP is a protocol very similar to the original HTTP/1.x protocol, designed to validate HTTP requests and responses and optionally modify them.
+HTTP requests and responses can be wrapped into ICAP requests and sent to an ICAP server and the server sends back an ICAP response that signals an OK or contains a modified HTTP request or response.

-In practice ICAP has established itself for the purpose of antivirus scanning, typically only of HTTP requests and not modifying
+ICAP has practically never been widely used in its full flexibility and would technologically be slightly outdated by now, but for the following use case it is still the de-facto standard today:

-## ICAP Antivirus Scanning
+## ICAP Antivirus (AV) Scanning

-TODO
+The Core WAAP provides scanning of HTTP requests via ICAP, typically to make sure that uploaded content does not contain any viruses or similar malware.
+(Modification of HTTP requests or scanning/modification of HTTP responses is, however, not a common use case and is currently not supported.)

-Currently supported is ...
-TODO
+Technically, the Core WAAP ICAP AV scanning feature uses OPTIONS and REQMOD ICAP requests, the former to query abilities/preferences of the ICAP server, the latter to scan HTTP requests for viruses and similar malware.

 ## Configuration

-OpenAPI validation is a part of the more general Traffic Processing of Core WAAP.
-As such, the configuration of schema and processing options is located in 'openapi' section of 'spec.trafficProcessing'.
+ICAP AV scanning is a part of the more general Traffic Processing of Core WAAP.
+As such, its configuration is located in the 'icap' section of 'spec.trafficProcessing':

 ```yaml
 spec: